Flag of Washington, D.C.: Early designs

 In 1925, The Merchants and Manufacturers Association of D.C. wanted to used a District flag, they inquired about its whereabouts.
 Finding that there was not an official flag a man named William E. Russells made his own.
 The flag had a blue border with a buff field in the center with a thin white line in between blue and buff.
-In the center of the field was the city's seal in blue.
+In the center of the field was the district's seal in blue.
 The flag was used by the association and later carried in a 4th of July and military parade.
 Another one was made for the George Washington University but differs in design.
-2 other associations in the city used unofficial district flags, with one of them being described as bearing the head of George Washington.
+2 other associations in the district used unofficial district flags, with one of them being described as bearing the head of George Washington.

 Creation of the District Flag Commission

 By 1938, the D.A.R. had been campaigning for a district flag for over a decade.
 The effort was being spearheaded by the local D.A.R.
 Committee on Correct Use of the Flag.
 In 1937, the local Chapter was asked to present a district flag to Dahlgren Hall at the United States Naval Academy in Annapolis, Maryland to be hung along the flags of the 48 states (the states of Alaska and Hawaii did not join the Union until 1959) provided by state societies for Navy Day.
 The state chairman of the Flag Committee reached out to the district commissioner who was unable to provide one since it did not exist.
 Through extensive lobbying to Congress, the search for a suitable flag was pushed forward.